openharmony/filemanagement_filemanagement_cangjie_wrapper/README.md

 ## Usage

-The current distributed soft bus Cangjie interface provides the following functions:
+The current file management Cangjie interface provides the following functions:

-- basic file access capability.
+- Basic file access capability.
-- document information acquisition capability.
+- File information acquisition capability.

-Compared with ArkTS, the following functions are not supported at the moment:
+Compared with the API capabilities provided by ArkTS, the following functions are not supported at the moment:

 - Storage management functions.
 - Common file function.